igorwojda/kotlin-coding-challenges/README.md

 This repository contains [Android Studio](https://developer.android.com/studio/) project.
 We can quickly open the project simply by checking out this the project from git repository.

-1. Install Android Studio (we need version 3.3+ because of a [bug](https://youtrack.jetbrains.com/issue/KT-28090) that reruns tests incorrectly)
+1. Install Android Studio (we need version 3.3+ because of a [bug](https://youtrack.jetbrains.com/issue/KT-28090) in previous versions that reruns tests incorrectly)
 2. Install git `brew install git` using cmd
 3. Import project by using Android Studio menu: `File -> New -> Project From Version Control -> Git`
 4. Enter Repository URL `https://github.com/igorwojda/kotlin-coding-puzzle.git`  and click `clone`
 5. Navigate to [app/src/test/java/com/igorwojda](app/src/test/java/com/igorwojda/) folder in `Project` view or [app/java/com (test)/igorwojda](app/src/test/java/com/igorwojda/) in `Android` view in project panel.
-6. Optionally install [Markdown Navigator](https://plugins.jetbrains.com/plugin/7896-markdown-navigator) plugin for Android studio to have ice preview of markdown files (files containing puzzles description)
+6. Optionally install [Markdown Navigator](https://plugins.jetbrains.com/plugin/7896-markdown-navigator) plugin for Android studio to have nice preview of markdown files (files containing puzzles description)

+**Info**: If you can't run tests after opening the project please restart Android Studio.

 ## Puzzle structure

 Each puzzle is located in separate package and it contains 3 files ([screen](./misc/image/SampleTask.png)):
 * `Puzzle.md` - description of the puzzle
-* `Puzzle.kt` - contains empty method/class where puzzle should be solved and set of tests to run
+* `Puzzle.kt` - contains empty method/class where puzzle should be solved and a set of tests to run
 * `PuzzleSolution.kt` - file that contains one or more puzzle solutions (encapsulated in Kotlin `object` just to avoid conflicts with other coding puzzles)

 ## Running tests

-Open `Puzzle.kt` file for a any puzzle.
+Open `Puzzle.kt` file for any puzzle.
 Locate class with `Test` suffix (`PuzzleTest`).
 Click on the green green arrow close to line number to run one or more tests in the class ([screen](./misc/image/RunTest.png)).
-After running the test you can rerun last configuration using
+After running the test you can rerun the last configuration using
 `Run command` (`⌘ + R`).

 Larger puzzles will have larger test base, so tests have to be uncommented one by one while solving various steps of the given puzzle.

 ## Solving puzzles

-To be good at solving programming puzzles you will also need a proper problem solving strategy.
+To be good at solving-programming puzzles you will also need a proper problem solving strategy.

 In 1945 Hungarian mathematician
 [George Pólya](https://en.wikipedia.org/wiki/George_P%C3%B3lya), [described](https://en.wikipedia.org/wiki/How_to_Solve_It) famous method of